nearbeach/NearBeach/docs/003-administration-tasks/first-time-setup.rst

 1. Use the login page to log into NearBeach

-2. The NearBeach dashboard will load.
+2. The NearBeach dashboard will load - the administration permissions and groups will be applied to this user and only this user.

 ^^^^^^^^^^^^^^^^^^^^^
 Complete your profile